 Natural vs. induced labor

 When not medically necessary, it is recommended to avoid induced labor, and to let the birth happen naturally.
-There are many reasons why, but to get right to the point, I want to remind mothers of something that is not often remembered or even thought about.
-The birth process is a sphincteral process.
-As with all sphincter processes, there is a need for relaxation to occur, and there is often a “2 steps forward, 1 step backward” sort of process that is natural.
-Let me dive into this a bit deeper to help explain why it is so important for babies at birth.
+There are many reasons why, but to get right to the point, I want to remind mothers of something that is often overlooked.
+The natural birth process is a sphincteral process, entailing both contraction and relaxation.
+Induction disrupts that balance strongly in favor of contraction, which can have detrimental effects on the baby.

 A sphincter is a circular muscle which opens and closes in a wave-like process as to pass objects into, through, or outside of the body.
 Swallowing, digesting, passing food, and elimination are all common examples of sphincteral processes.
 Mechanically speaking, childbirth functions along the same principles–marked by alternating periods of relaxation and contraction in order to deliver the baby out of the mother’s uterus, through the birthing canal, and into the world.

-Once born, natural, induced or c-section, the baby’s body has almost always already endured hours of armoring against unrelenting contractions, and enters the world in a state of extreme tension.
-Add to that that a majority of infants are then separated for a time from the mother for cleaning and inspecting.
-Left untreated, this wreaks absolute havoc on their entire system and often directly impacts their ability to breastfeed.
+Natural birth is strenuous enough for mother and baby alike.
+But after an induced and/or C-section delivery, the baby’s body has almost always already endured hours of armoring against unrelenting contractions, and enters the world in a state of extreme tension.
+What’s more, a majority of infants are then separated for a time from the mother for cleaning and inspection.
+Left untreated, this accumulation of tension wreaks absolute havoc on their entire system, and often directly impacts their ability to breastfeed.